 Q: My program evidence is on my web site or in a video.
 Can I just send you a link?

-At the moment, we need your nomination to be in narrative form entered through the on-line web form.
+At the moment, we need your application to be in narrative form entered through the on-line web form.
 Since the CFF reviewers have limited time and we want each reviewer to see a consistent exposure, we need something simple.
 If the program is really good, work hard to describe it well.
 We require you to upload evidence at the end of the application.
 This can include screenshots of evidence on your website or links to short videos.

 Q: What programs have been recognized?